josuah/notmarkdown/doc/index.md

 [[NotWiki]] is a very simple site generator tool, that support a simple subset of markdown in which this document is formatted: NotMarkdown.

+It supports publication of the same .md files for both http+html and gopher+gph.

 [notwiki]: //code.z0.is/notwiki/